Handbook

 1. Synopsis

-gitl [-V][-h][-d] Commands [args] **Gitlocker Commands** Init Remote Transparent Encryption init Initialize the remote transparent encryption key encrypt or decrypt files/folders encrypt encryption file/folder decrypt decrypt file/folder status show file/folder status OPTIONS -V Show soft version. -h Show help info. -d Set the git workspace folder(That contain .git), applicable to all commands.
+gitl [-v][-h][-g][-d <workdir>] Commands [args] **Gitlocker Commands** Encryption Setup: init Initialize the remote transparent encryption key File Operations: encrypt Encrypt file/folder decrypt Decrypt file/folder status Show encryption status of file/folder exportkey Export the encryption key for unlocking operations OPTIONS -v Show version information. -h Show help information. -g Display graphical user interface. -d Set the git workspace folder (that contains .git), applicable to all commands. -m Encryption mode (0-4), used with init command. -p Password for encryption/decryption. -k Key file path for encryption/decryption.

 2. Description